-The current USQ Student Guild Bursary on offer for Semester 1 2018 is the Danny Clifford Bursary.
+The current USQ Student Guild Bursary on offer for Semester 2 2018 is the Danny Clifford Bursary.
 This bursary is designed to provide a “kick start” to students who need a little help getting started on their studies or are currently studying but need some help getting back or keeping on track.
-This bursary also has the added benefit of recognising the hard work students have already put into their studies and encourages them to strive for success.
+This bursary additionally recognises the hard work students have already put into their studies and encourages them to strive for success.

 Each semester, the USQ Student Guild will award up to a maximum of 3 Danny Clifford Bursaries, which are valued up to $1000 each to selected USQ students.

 The USQ Student Guild Danny Clifford Bursary was created to recognise the efforts and contributions made to the USQ Student Guild community by Danny Clifford.